 $ ./setup.py install

-Crossroad does not need any particular cross-compilation tool to run, but it will tell you what you are missing, and you won’t be able to enter a cross-compilation environment until this is installed.
+Crossroad does not need any particular cross-compilation tool to run at first, but it will tell you what you are missing to go further, and you won’t be able to enter a cross-compilation environment until this is installed.

 List targets with:

 $ crossroad --list-targets crossroad, version 0.4.4 Available targets: w64 Windows 64-bit Uninstalled targets: w32 Windows 32-bit

 In the above example, I can compile for Windows 64-bit, not 32-bit.

 To get details about a target’s missing dependencies, for instance Windows 32-bit:

 $ crossroad -h w32 w32: Setups a cross-compilation environment for Microsoft Windows operating systems (32-bit).
 Not available.
 Some requirements are missing: - i686-w64-mingw32-gcc [package "gcc-mingw-w64-i686"] (missing) - i686-w64-mingw32-ld [package "binutils-mingw-w64-i686"]

 It will return a list of required binaries that crossroad cannot find.
 If you actually have them, the most likely reason is that you should update your $PATH with the right location.
 In the above example, crossroad could find your minGW linker, but not the compiler.
 It also informs you of a possible package name (based on a Linux Mint distribution.
 Your distribution may use a different name, but it would still give a useful hint for searching in your package manager).

 Install the missing requirements and run crossroad again: